nablarch/nablarch-document/en/application_framework/application_framework/web/feature_details/forward_error_page.rst

 An example is shown below.

-In this example, :java:extdoc:`NoDataException <nablarch.common.dao.NoDataException>` and :java:extdoc:`javax.persistence.OptimisticLockException` are thrown, and then transitions to the dedicated error screen.
+In this example, :java:extdoc:`NoDataException <nablarch.common.dao.NoDataException>` and :java:extdoc:`jakarta.persistence.OptimisticLockException` are thrown, and then transitions to the dedicated error screen.

 .. code-block:: java